ChrisAraneo/yet-another-todo-app/yata-another-todo-app-dev-scripts/README.md

 # YATA - Dev scripts

-## Generate color palletes
+## Generate theme values

-You can generate and overwrite the current color palettes using `color-palettes-generator.ts`.
+You can generate and overwrite the current color palettes and other theme values using `theme-generator.ts`.

 To run the script, first install the required dependencies and then run the npm script.